 The GreenMount School is known for its “Keystone”programs that link the foundations of the school with core academic curricula.
 These programs, described briefly below, provide critical information within a social context as a means of providing students with a wide variety of opportunities to capitalize on their potential.

-Environmental Explorations is an open-ended course of study for grades K-8, centering on ecological exploration, and study and understanding of artificial and natural environments.
-This program employs the guiding principles: Appreciation, Advocacy, and Action.
+Environmental Explorations is an open-ended course of study for grades K–8, centering on ecological exploration and the study and understanding of artificial and natural environments.
+This program employs the guiding principles of Appreciation, Advocacy, and Action.
 The Explorations program includes camping trips for students in grades 4–8, outdoor observations, and gardening for every grade level.

-The Apprenticeship Program teaches our eighth graders responsibility, initiative, and service through real-life work experiences.
+The Apprenticeship Program teaches our older students responsibility, initiative, and service through real-life work experiences.
 During the second half of the year, students spend Friday afternoons performing internships at local business and service organizations.